PatrickMcLennan/house_media/README.md

   > `Breaking Bad[TMDB_SHOW_ID]/S4 [TMDB_SEASON_ID]/S4E3 [TMDB_EPISODE_ID].avi`,

 Via cron or API trigger, the hdd is swept for new content.
-If ids are found on the hdd not yet in the postgres db, a GET request is made to the tmdb API for that movie / shows information, which we add to our postgres db.
+If ids are found on the hdd not yet in the postgres db, a GET request is made to the tmdb API for that movie or shows information.
+We then store all information & the files hdd path in the db.

+Any time content is added to the db a rebuild event is triggered, causing Next.js to Statically Generate a page for every id in the db.
+After this, our pm2 process restarts and our app is now up to date with the latest static content on our hdd.
 ### Frameworks
  - [next.js](https://nextjs.org/)